manjunathm0905/FHIR-AE/src/docs/homepage.md

 #### Package

-Click this link to generate a package of FHIR StractureDefinitions and ValueSets.
+Click this link to generate a package of FHIR StructureDefinitions and ValueSets.

 The package will be downloaded as a zip-archive.